Accuracy limitations of existing numerical relativity waveforms on the data analysis of current and future ground-based detectors: Methods

 Using the overlap, we can define mismatch $\epsilon[h_1,h_2]$, which several previous investigations have argued relates to systematic biases in PE \cite{PhysRevD.78.124020,PhysRevD.79.124033,PhysRevD.82.084020,PhysRevD.87.024004,PhysRevD.82.124052,PhysRevD.93.104050,PhysRevResearch.2.023151}, as

-Subsequently, we use the mismatch between two NR waveforms, both having identical parameters but differing in the numerical resolution of simulation grid, to compute $\beta$.
-It depends on the parameters of the binary system and can be computed as
+We calculate mismatch between two NR waveforms, both having identical parameters but differing in the numerical resolution of simulation grid.
+We use this mismatch to compute $\beta$ which is a parameter that only depends on the parameters of the binary system and can be computed as